GaloisInc/CASE-AADL-Tutorial/aadl_book/filters/README.md

 actuators---for example, we might want to ensure that the propellers don't turn off while the UAV is in the air.
 For now we use a simplifying shortcut and just attach a boolean port called `state_good` to the autopilot asserting whether it is in a good state.
-In a later chapter [TODO: Forward reference], we will see how to model specific behavioral requirements on actuators and other components.

 Modeling Functional Requirements
 --------------------------------